Windows 11 Release Date – Update, Features, and Price

 Do we have an official release date?

-While the beta is reportedly being released for June 28th, the actual release date of Windows 11 is unclear.
-The word on the net is that this update is going to be released close to the holidays, with an expected rollout starting as early as November 2021 and continuing on throughout the year.
+While the beta version is said to be set for a June 28th launch, the precise official release date of Windows 11 remains uncertain.
+Current information circulating online suggests that this update is anticipated to make its debut around the holiday season, with indications pointing towards a potential rollout commencing as early as November 2021 and extending throughout the following year.

 What will the Windows 11 update cost?